njbabani/njbabani.github.io/README.md

 [![LinkedIn](https://img.icons8.com/color/48/000000/linkedin.png)](https://www.linkedin.com/in/nikhil-babani/)

 ## About Me
 I'm a 4th-Year MEng student at University College London studying Electronic and Electrical Engineering.
 I have had the pleasure of encountering fascinating engineering problems throughout my undergraduate course and I look forward to applying my knowledge in other areas of applied mathematics.
-A quote regarding Ferm

 ## Education